dell/omnia/docs/Troubleshooting/FAQ.md

 ## How to clear up the configuration if `control_plane.yml` fails at the webui_awx stage?
   In the `webui_awx/files` directory, delete the `.tower_cli.cfg` and `.tower_vault_key` files, and then re-run `control_plane.yml`.

-## Why would FreeIPA server/client installation fail?
-**Potential Cause**:
-    The hostnames of the manager and login nodes are not set in the correct format.
-  **Resolution**:
-    If you have enabled the option to install the login node in the cluster, set the hostnames of the nodes in the format: *hostname.domainname*.
-For example, *manager.omnia.test* is a valid hostname for the login node. **Note**: To find the cause for the failure of the FreeIPA server and client installation, see *ipaserver-install.log* in the manager node or */var/log/ipaclient-install.log* in the login node.

 ## Why does the task 'Control Plane Common: Fetch the available subnets and netmasks' fail with `no ipv4_secondaries present`? <br>
 ![img.png](../images/SharedLomError.png) <br>